OpenVoiceOS/OVOS-skills-store/readme.md

 On the JSON file:

-* `branch` refers to the git tag mentioned above
+* `branch` refers to the git tag mentioned above, and can be omitted if the tag is in the URL.
-* `desktop_file` refers to an XDG-compliant desktop entry.
-Most Skills should leave this value `false`
+* `desktop_file` should be `true` if your Skill is associated with a FreeDesktop-compliant desktop entry.
+Most Skills should leave this `false`; Plasma BigScreen skills *must* include one
 * `systemDeps` refers to operating system packages, which should be expressed as a list
-* `icon` should be a web-hosted .png
+* `icon` can be omitted if the Skill's icon can be resolved another way by OSM
-* `folder` will literally become the name of the Skill's directory within your device's skills folder.
-The convention is `skillname.authorname`.
+* `folder` should be omitted unless you know your target device requires it
-* `categories` can list as many categories as you like, and the Skill will appear under each in the Skills Store. `category` refers to the Skill's *primary* category, which is the one that will appear next to its entry when clicked.
+* `categories` can list as many categories as you like, and the Skill will appear under each in the Skills Store.`category` refers to the Skill's *primary* category, which is the one that will appear next to its entry when clicked.
-* `tags` refers to other search terms you'd like to apply to this Skill
+* `tags` refers to other search terms you'd like to apply to this Skill.
+You are encouraged to add as many tags as you feel are appropriate.
+These will be carefully checked as part of the review process.